Kingsway Mall

 Kingsway Mall is a shopping centre located in central Edmonton, Alberta, Canada.
 Bordered by three major commuter roads (109 Street, Princess Elizabeth Avenue, and Kingsway), Kingsway Mall is situated near NAIT (Northern Alberta Institute of Technology) and the Royal Alexandra Hospital.

 It is the second largest mall in Edmonton, behind West Edmonton Mall, and contains over 174 stores and services including Sport Chek, H&M, and Marshalls/HomeSense.
 The mall has two main shopping levels (with The Shoe Company situated in the basement) and a third floor consisting of professional offices.
-Over 3,770 parking stalls surround the mall, in two levels on the east side, as well as Edmonton Transit System services at the Kingsway/Royal Alex and NAIT stations.
+Over 3,770 parking stalls surround the mall, in two levels on the east side, as well as Edmonton Transit System services at the Kingsway/Royal Alex LRT station and transit centre.